samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

    .:bool:true
 ```

+Notice, **[and]** will short circuit itself if it reaches a condition that does _not_ evaluate to true, implying
+none of its conditions afterwards will be considered, since the **[and]** as a while evaluates to false.
-And will (of course) evaluate its arguments before checking if they evaluate to true, allowing you to use it as a part
+**[and]** will also (of course) evaluate its arguments before checking if they evaluate to true, allowing you
-of richer comparison trees, such as the following illustrates.
+to use it as a part of richer comparison trees, such as the following illustrates.

 ```
 .s1:bool:true